ChatGPT for sales: 3 moves that cut response time

 - Lead qualification automation reduces unqualified discovery calls by 40 to 55 percent in the first 90 days

-- AI referred customers convert at 14.2 percent versus Google's 2.8 percent, making AI visibility work a complement to the sales workflow
+- AI referred customers convert at 14.2 percent versus Google's 2.8 percent, which makes AI visibility work a useful complement to the sales workflow

 ChatGPT for sales: what it can and cannot do

-ChatGPT for sales is the use of a language model to handle the repetitive, structured, language-heavy parts of the sales workflow, qualification, proposal drafting, and follow-up, while the human handles judgement and close.
+ChatGPT for sales means using a language model to handle the repetitive, structured, language-heavy parts of the sales workflow: qualification, proposal drafting, and follow-up.
+The human keeps the judgement and the close.
 ChatGPT cannot close deals.
-It cannot build relationships, read the room on a Zoom call, or negotiate.
-Those are human activities.
+It cannot build relationships, read the room on a call, or negotiate price under pressure.
+Those are human activities, and no amount of prompting changes that.

 2. Proposal and quote drafting

-The proposal includes: a summary of the prospect's stated challenge (in their language, not yours), the recommended service tier with a clear rationale, the expected outcome in measurable terms, the pricing, and a clear next step.
-The salesperson reviews, adjusts the pricing or emphasis if needed, and sends.
-Before ChatGPT: 35 to 50 minutes per proposal.
-After: 8 to 12 minutes.
+A salesperson takes good notes during a discovery call: specific to the prospect's situation, their stated pain, and their budget.
+ChatGPT reads those notes and produces a first-draft proposal in your standard format in about 4 minutes.
+The draft includes a summary of the prospect's challenge in their language not yours, the recommended service tier with a clear rationale, the expected outcome in measurable terms, the pricing, and a defined next step.
+The salesperson reviews, adjusts the pricing or emphasis, and sends.

 3. Follow-up sequences

 The critical input is the discovery call notes.
-If the notes are specific and detailed, the proposal draft is specific and useful.
-If the notes are vague, the proposal draft is vague.
-ChatGPT for sales is a multiplier on the quality of the human's work, not a replacement for it.
+Specific, detailed notes produce a specific, useful draft.
+Thin notes produce thin drafts.
+ChatGPT for sales is a multiplier on the quality of the human's work, never a substitute for it.
+Get the notes right and the rest of the system earns its keep.

 What ChatGPT cannot do in sales